 India's HPMP has may unique initiatives both in the choice of conversion technologies adopted and in having a specific component on sector based policy development for phase out of HCFCs.
-The cross sectoral nature of HCFC phaseout activities has been recognized.
-Enabling Activities for policy development in energy efficiency, green procurement, standard development for new HCFC alternatives, cold chain development, building sector will be undertaken.
+The cross sectoral nature of HCFC phase- out activities has been recognized.
+Enabling Activities for policy development in energy efficiency, green procurement, standard development for new HCFC alternatives, cold chain development, building sector are being undertaken.
+Studies have been awarded in each of these areas.
+The study reports are under finialisation.

-Successful implementation of the HPMP Stage-II in India will result in a sustainable phase-out of 769.49 ODP tons of HCFCs.
+Successful implementation of the HPMP Stage- II in India will result in a sustainable phase-out of 769.49 ODP tons of HCFCs.
 Due to the relatively high GWP of HCFCs, their phase-out will result in reduced direct GHG emissions.
 The net contribution towards reduction of direct CO2 emissions due to successful implementation of HPMP Stage-II are 4,262,100 MT CO2 Eq. per year from 2020 and 7, 697, 600 MT CO2 Eq. per year from 2023.